Xeno333/1042/README.md

 ## Contributing
 1042 is a free and open-source game and is licensed under the MIT license.
-If you would like to help develop you can make PRs on our github (`https://github.com/Xeno333/1042/`).
-You can also join our [discord](https://github.com/Xeno333/1042/) at
+If you would like to help develop you can make PRs on our [github](https://github.com/Xeno333/1042/).
+You can also join our [discord](https://github.com/Xeno333/1042/).

 ## Online Resources